sameemul-haque/GitArt/README.md

 <br>

 * Enter the required details in the following form.
 This will make a request to the [GitArt API](https://github.com/sameemul-haque/gitart-api) and create a GitHub action.
-* You need to create a GitHub token with full repo access [here.](https://github.com/settings/tokens/new)
+* You need to create a GitHub token with full repo access [here](https://github.com/settings/tokens/new).
+You can delete the token after the action is completed.
 * Ensure that the repository name does not already exist.
 * Your GitHub commit email should be the same as the one you use for your GitHub account.
 * After submitting the details, you can check the progress of the action [here.](https://github.com/sameemul-haque/gitart-api/actions)